Beliavsky/Fortran-Tools/README.md

 ### Graphics, Plotting, and User Interfaces
 [giza](https://github.com/danieljprice/giza): 2D scientific plotting library built on cairo, by Daniel Price et al. Provides uniform output to pdf, ps, png and X-Windows.
 Written in C with no dependencies (other than cairo) as a direct replacement for PGPLOT.

+[PGPLOT](https://sites.astro.caltech.edu/~tjp/pgplot/) PGPLOT Graphics Subroutine Library is a Fortran- or C-callable, device-independent graphics package for making simple scientific graphs, by Tim Pearson.
+It is intended for making graphical images of publication quality with minimum effort on the part of the user.
+For most applications, the program can be device-independent, and the output can be directed to the appropriate device at run time.

 ### Indentation and Formatting
 [ajt-fortran.vim](https://github.com/robertodr/ajt-fortran.vim): port of Ajit J. Thakkar's Vim indent script